TheOdinProject/curriculum/web_development_basics/web_programming_basics/back_end_basics/project_ruby.md

 <a href="http://www.theodinproject.com/scheduler?cb=4" target="_blank" title="Pair using the Scheduler">Pair on this project!</a>

 It's time for some Test-First Ruby!
 That means you'll be downloading a bunch of test files and your job will be to make them pass.
 It's a great way to start writing some real Ruby scripts and learn some testing at the same time.
 First, you'll probably want to skip ahead and read about testing in the section below called "Testing 101".
-There's a homework assignment there but it shouldn't take long.
+There's a Your Assignment there but it shouldn't take long.
 Or just wing it...

 This exercise will involve a lot of figuring things out.
 There aren't very detailed instructions for what to do, just the batch of tests that you need to make pass.
 You need to look at those tests, figure out what they want, and write the code to pass them.
 It can be tricky to get the hang of at first but once you start making those tests go green it starts feeling pretty cool.